 Women who take the Pill consistently and correctly—without fail—have less than a one-in-one-hundred chance of becoming pregnant.

 Compare the pill to using Natural Family Planning - a decision of both the mother and the father.
-Johns Hopkins Institute said that Natural Family Planning is as effective as the birth control pill in preventing pregnancy but unlike the pill, it's 100 percent safe!
+Johns Hopkins Institute said that Natural Family Planning is 95 percent effective in preventing pregnancy but unlike the pill, it's 100 percent safe!
 That is it does not endanger the woman's health in any way!

 Much to the consternation of Planned Parenthood, Natural Family Planning is free!